PAWS RESCUE LEAGUE INC.

 Do I get to pick my foster dog?

-Every week, our Foster Team shares a list of dogs traveling to New England and in need of temporary homes through our Foster Volunteer Facebook group.
-These posts, typically made a week prior to transportation, include essential details such as the dog's name, age, breed, weight, and a brief bio.
-If you're interested in fostering, simply comment on the post to express your interest.
-Occasionally, we also need to rehome foster dogs already in New England due to unexpected circumstances like vacations, emergencies, or compatibility issues.
-By joining our foster community and staying informed through our weekly posts, you can provide love, care, and support to dogs in transition and help them find their forever homes.
+In advance of each transport, our Foster Team shares a list of dogs traveling to New England and in need of temporary homes through our Foster Volunteer Facebook group (available to approved foster volunteers only).
+These posts, typically made a week prior to transportation, include details such as the dog's name, age, breed, weight, and a brief bio - and of course a picture!
+If you are interested in fostering, simply comment on the post to express your interest.
+Periodically, we will also need to move foster dogs already in New England due to circumstances like vacations, emergencies, or compatibility issues.
+By joining our foster community and staying informed through our "fosters needed" posts, you can provide love, care, and support to dogs in transition and help them find their forever homes.

-How long would i have a foster for?
+How long would i have a foster DOG for?

 What are the requirements to foster?